-- Depending on the behaviour, the pupil is sent to the Headteacher immediately or, in the Headteacher's absence, the most senior member of staff.
-Or, the Headteacher is called to the classroom. - The class teacher or adult will record the incident. - Where deemed necessary, e.g. after other behavioural strategies in the classroom have been attempted or the behaviour is so extreme as to warrant immediate removal, the pupil will be removed from the classroom - the Headteacher will determine the period the pupil will be removed from the classroom.
+- The pupil is sent to the headteacher immediately or, in the headteacher's absence, the most senior member of staff or the Headteacher is called to the classroom. - The class teacher or adult will record the incident on MyConcern. - Where deemed necessary, e.g. after other behavioural strategies in the classroom have been attempted or the behaviour is so extreme as to warrant immediate removal, the pupil will be removed from the classroom - the Headteacher/SENco will determine the period the pupil will be removed from the classroom. - The classteacher will inform the pupil's parents on the same day, where possible, following a decision to remove their child from the classroom, and invite them to discuss the incident in person or through a phone call.

-• The class teacher will inform the pupil's parents on the same day, where possible, following a decision to remove their child from the classroom, and discuss the incident with them in person or through a phone call.
+Following repeated incidents of unacceptable behaviour, the following sanctions will be implemented:

-Following repeated incidents of unacceptable behaviour, the following sanctions or strategies will be implemented:
+- Use of home/school link book set up to focus on regular check-ins for behaviour.
+This book would go home daily. - A pastoral support plan will be agreed between school and home. - Use of social stories. - The headteacher will consider whether the pupil should be suspended, in line with the school's Suspension and Exclusion Policy, and will determine the length of the suspension.

-- Use of "how was my day" book to focus on regular check-ins for behaviour.
-This book goes home every day. - Use of a daily behaviour card: this is completed by the class teacher and the Headteacher each day with the child.
-This book goes home every day. - A pastoral support plan will be agreed between school and parents. - Use of a social story. - The Headteacher will consider whether the pupil should be suspended, in line with the school's Suspension and Exclusion Policy, and will determine the length of the suspension. - Although unacceptable behaviour does not necessarily mean a pupil has SEND, an assessment will be carried out at this stage to determine whether there are any undiagnosed learning or communication difficulties, or mental health issues that may be contributing to the pupil's behaviour. - Where a pupil is identified as having SEMH-related difficulties, SEND support will be put in place - Where SEND is not identified, but the Headteacher determines that support is still required for the pupil, an Individual Behaviour Plan will be created to outline the necessary provisions in place.
+- Although unacceptable behaviour does not necessarily mean a pupil has SEND, an assessment will be carried out at this stage to determine whether there are any undiagnosed learning or communication difficulties, or mental health issues that may be contributing to the pupil's behaviour. - Where a pupil is identified as having SEMH-related difficulties, SEND support will be put in place. - Where SEND is not identified, but the headteacher determines that support is still required for the pupil, an Individual Behaviour Plan will be created to outline the necessary provisions in place.